pithit/Premier_League/Readme.md

 2. Run `data.py` to set up the database and explore the initial dataset.
 3. Run `transformed_data_sqlite3.py` to perform SQL-based data transformation.
 4. Run `transformed_data_dictionary.py` to perform dictionary-based data transformation.
+5. Run `webapp.py` to run the web app.

 ## Next Steps

-The current project is an initial step towards creating a dashboard with more in-depth statistical analysis for the Premier League season.
 Future enhancements may include:

 - Implementing additional queries for more detailed insights.
-- Utilizing visualization libraries like Matplotlib or Plotly for graphical representations.
-- Developing a dashboard using frameworks like Dash or Flask for web-based interaction.
+- Adding info in Teams tab
+- Developing models

+## Comments and Contributions

+Any feedback or contribution to improve this dashboard is welcome!
+If you have suggestions, ideas, or find any issues, feel free to open an issue or submit a pull request.
+Your feedback is valuable to me!